 Apps are interactive tools that perform a specific function, such as online shopping or banking, delivering the latest weather forecast or gaming.
 They’re downloaded from the web and can be a great way to engage mobile users as long as they meet one important requirement: they must be useful.
 Otherwise, you could end up making a big investment in something that your customers use but once.
 Before choosing the app route, ask if it will be truly helpful to your customers and right for your business.

 Option 4: Optimized Desktop Site

 If you don’t have the resources for options 1, 2 or 3, you can always make small changes to your existing website to improve the mobile experience.
 Place often-needed information on your home page.
 Add some of the content that’s sought after on mobile sites, such as click to call and location-based maps.
 Eliminate Flash animation and high-resolution graphics, and make your buttons bigger and more finger-friendly.

 Take the Next Step

 Unless you’re tech-savvy, you’re going to need a web designer to help you go mobile.
 Find someone with experience who understands the different options and their costs and knows how to bring them to life.
-Google’s How to Go Mo site offers resources and information to help you get started.

 One or even a combination of options may be the best choice for your business.
 Just make sure whatever option you choose delivers a positive experience for your customer or you might not get a second chance.
 But don’t put it off.
 There’s no time like the present to deliver a good online experience to the rapidly growing mobile market.